rexresearch

 The detonation phase of the burning process produces a high

-pressure gas dynamic pulse, i.e. a shock wave, released through an
+pressure gas dynamic pulse, i.e. a shock wave, released through

-output aperture 34 of chamber 20.
+an output aperture 34 of chamber 20.
 The output pressure, in a

 preferred embodiment of the invention, is approximately 80

 atmospheres or more.
-As known in the art, the shock wave released
+As known in the art, the shock wave

-considerably more efficient than corresponding conventional shock
+generator which is considerably more efficient than

-wave generators.
+corresponding conventional shock wave generators.

 It is appreciated that careful positioning of obstructers 30 and

-32 along sections 24 and 26, respectively, is required in order to
+32 along sections 24 and 26, respectively, is required in order

-produce optimal two-phase shock wave generation.
+to produce optimal two-phase shock wave generation.
 The present

 inventor has found that satisfactory results are obtained when

-obstructers 30 and 32 are spaced in accordance with the following
+obstructers 30 and 32 are spaced in accordance with the

-empirical equation:
+following empirical equation:

 wherein: